Quantum Monte Carlo simulations of thermodynamic properties of attractive SU($3$) Dirac fermions: Conclusions

-In summary, we have employed the DQMC simulations to study the SU(3) symmetry effects on thermodynamic properties of Dirac fermions which are described by the half-filled attractive SU(3) Hubbard model on a honeycomb lattice.
-We have studied the finite-temperature semimetal-to-CDW phase transition and then revealed the connection between trion formation and the Pomeranchuk effect and the density compressibility.
+We have performed DQMC simulations of the thermodynamic properties of the half-filled attractive SU(3) Hubbard model on a honeycomb lattice.
+We obtain the finite-temperature phase diagram in which the disordered phase and the CDW phase are separated by the phase boundary.
+We have also investigated the influences of trions on the thermodynamic properties of the attractive SU(3) Dirac fermions by simulating the temperature dependence of triple occupancy, entropy and density compressibility.

-The CDW order only breaks a discrete symmetry and does exist in the thermal transition.
-The calculated entropy-temperature relations show that the $S(T)$ curves with different $|U|$ cross the non-interacting $S(T)$ curve and $S(T,|U|=6)>S(T,|U|=4.5)>S(T,|U|=3)$ in the low specific entropy regime, which characterizes the presence of the Pomeranchuk effect.
-The entropy of the system with $|U|\ge 3$ in the low specific entropy regime is mainly contributed by possible distributions of off-site trions.
-The density compressibility is still nonzero immediately after the CDW phase appears, but vanishes when the long-range order of trions forms.
+When $|U|>|U_c|$ ($U_c = -1.52$ is the quantum critical point), lowering temperature can induce thermal CDW transitions.
+At constant temperature $T<\text{max}(T_{\text{tr}}(|U|))$, increasing Hubbard $|U|$ induces a semimetal-to-CDW transition at weak coupling where the density fluctuations of unbound fermions dominate, and further causes trion CDW state, and ultimately leads to a transition from the CDW to the trion liquid phase at sufficiently strong coupling where the density fluctuations of on-site trions govern.
+In the trion CDW region, isothermally increasing Hubbard $|U|$ decreases effective repulsion between on-site trions and thus enhances the delocalization of on-site trions, which leads to the increase in entropy (i.e. the Pomeranchuk effect) and the melting of the CDW state.

+In the trion CDW region, off-site trions arise from quantum fluctuations - one fermion from an on-site trion hops to the nearest-neighbor site, forming an off-site trion.
+The formation of off-site trions and the delocalization of on-site trions develop in an opposite way due to the Pauli exclusion principle.
+Increasing temperature enhances the delocalization of on-site trions and thus suppress the formation of off-site trions, leading to the non-monotonic temperature dependence of triple occupancy.

 \acknowledgments This work is financially supported by the National Natural Science Foundation of China under Grants No. 11874292, No. 11729402, and No. 11574238.
 We acknowledge the support of the Supercomputing Center of Wuhan University.